Paul-Lecomte/chrome-tabs-extension/README.md

 - **Session Management**: Save your tabs in groups, close all tabs in a session, or restore them anytime.
 - **Tab Search & Filters**: Quickly find tabs from saved sessions or active ones by searching or filtering by title, URL, or category.
 - **Custom Categories**: Label sessions based on user-defined tags for better organization.
+- **Session Sharing**: Share tab groups with others for collaborative browsing or research.

 ### Technology Stack
 - **Next.js** for the frontend